iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > don't know but bluetooth bad for me<br> :date: __2021-01-13 15:40:34__

 > I didn't find the app useful as it only searched to see if I was around anyone exposed while I was alone at home.
 Not helpful!!!!<br> :date: __2021-01-13 04:02:06__

-> So I got a positive test; the app REFUSES my code saying that theres an error or that something went wrong i deleted the app; redownloaded it; cleared the cache and nothing works but the MDH wanted me to download the app.<br> :date: __2020-12-30 02:19:23__

-> Very poorly engineered.
-The fact that there is only one notification category is a problem in-and-of itself.
-That my downloads list is full of exposure check files is another.
-Other reviews complain about requiring completely new setup every time a needed service is disabled and re-enabled.
-Overall, the functionality is important, but I cannot endorse the engineering effort here.<br> :date: __2020-12-26 21:37:47__